Akatmks/vsquickview/README.md

 ```
 `%gui qt6` is a [magic command](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-gui) to let Jupyter Notebook integrate with the Qt event loop.
 If you have both PyQt6 and PySide6 installed, you may add `os.environ["QT_API"] = "pyside6"` before `%gui qt6` to so that Jupyter Notebook would initialise with PySide6.

-After this cell is executed, a fullscreen vsquickview window should be opened, showing an ARIB STD-B66 colour bar.
-We will be looking at the GUI in the next section, but before that, let's see how we can add clips to vsquickview:
+After this cell is executed, a fullscreen vsquickview window should open, showing an ARIB STD-B66 colour bar.
+On the OS Akatsumekusa's using, this fullscreen window would be opened in the background and won't take the focus from Jupyter Notebook.
+If this behaviour is different on your OS and troubles you, please [create](https://github.com/Akatmks/vsquickview/issues) an issue and we will see how we can address it.

+We will be looking at the GUI in the [next section](#using-vsquickviews-gui).
+Before that, let's see how we can add clips to vsquickview:

 ```py
 vsqv.View(src16, 0, "Source")